 Chickens with large combs are more likely to get frostbite than others.
-If you live in a cold climate it helps tremendously to raise cold tolerant birds.
+Some breeds of chickens are more cold tolerant than others and may be a better choice if you live in a cold climate.

 If you do happen to have some large combed chickens in the winter, you can prevent frostbite by eliminating drafts but allowing good ventilation in your coop.

-If you’d like more information about raising chickens in winter, we have a handy post with 6 tips and tricks to help you keep your chickens warm in winter.
+Would you like more information about winter chicken care?
+We have a handy post with 6 tips and tricks to help you keep your chickens warm in winter!